Stewart Park (Ithaca, New York): History

 Before the North American continent had been settled by Europeans, the indigenous peoples of the Cayuga Nation founded the village of Neodakheat in the area where Stewart Park is now located.
 The land became Military Lot 88, 600 acre, a tract of land granted to Andrew Moody after the end of the Revolutionary War.
 Moody sold the land to James Renwick on December 12, 1790.
 It remained in his family for 104 years as an undeveloped parcel of land.

 In the early 1890s, 40 acre of Renwick land was purchased by the Cascadilla School to build athletic facilities.
 At the same time, a trolley line leading to Cayuga Lake was constructed by the Cayuga Lake Electric Railway Company, later absorbed by Ithaca Street Railway, who also set about developing an amusement park near the lake.
 The group of properties became known as Renwick Park and opened to the public in 1894.

 Upon opening, the trolley park contained a zoo, a merry-go-round, a restaurant pavilion, and a dance pavilion, which became Ithaca's first vaudeville theater.
 However, in 1908, a decrease in the public's use of the railway system led to the dissolution of the Cayuga Lake Electric Railway Company; the company was replaced by the Renwick Park and Traffic Association.
 Trolley access to the park was completely discontinued in 1915, and the park closed.

 55 acre adjacent to the park were set aside as a bird sanctuary maintained by the Cayuga Bird Club, now known as Renwick Wildwood.
 Another birding location around the “swan pond” near the Cascadilla Boathouse is known as the Fuertes Bird Sanctuary.
 It was named after famous ornithologist and Cayuga Bird Club president Louis Agassiz Fuertes upon his death in 1927.

 The park land was leased to Theodore and Leopold Wharton, forming the Wharton Studio during Ithaca's brief heyday as a silent film production center from 1915 to 1919.

 In 1920, Mayor Edwin C. Stewart declared during his inauguration speech that it was a "travesty" that Ithaca residents couldn't enjoy the lake without trespassing on private property.
 In 1921, the City of Ithaca purchased the former Renwick Park land and opened it to the public.
-Mayor Stewart died before the official opening of the park on July 4, 1921, leaving the city 150,000 to the city for the park.
+Mayor Stewart died before the official opening of the park on July 4, 1921, leaving the city $150,000 for the park.
 Renwick Park was renamed Stewart Park in his honor.

 In 1934, the park's land was raised by several feet to reduce flooding.
-Although swimming had previously been allowed at the park since 1964, a prohibition against swimming has been strongly enforced.
+Although swimming had previously been allowed at the park, a prohibition against swimming has been strongly enforced since 1964.
 The ban came about after a boy drowned when turbid, sediment-laden water prevented lifeguards from seeing him.
 Conditions particular to the lake, including the quantity of sediment at the lake's bottom and the prevailing currents at the lake's southern end, cause such murky and turbid conditions to be common, necessitating the ban on swimming.